fernandod1/ProductHunt-scraper/README.md

 DISCLAIMER:

-I am not responsible about how to use script, all data scrapped data is public on producthunt.com website.
+I am not responsible about how you use script.
+All scrapped data is public on producthunt.com website.

 COLLABORATIONS: